serverless-flux/serverless-flux/README.md

 - environment promotion is needed
 - large and complex serverless solutions

-Initially we will be targetting the [Serverless Framework](https://serverless.com/) and its envisioned that the project will be self hosted.
+Initially we will be targetting the [Serverless Framework](https://serverless.com/) and its envisioned that the project will be self hosted using Kubernetes and Flux.
 However, in the future its envisioned that there may be a SaaS offering offering a free and paid for tiers for people that don't want to run their own infrastructure.

 Its influenced by [OpenFaas Cloud](https://github.com/openfaas/openfaas-cloud).